3sd/civicrm-recalculate-recipients/README.md

 Recalculate recipients is a simple extension with no configuration options.
 Once enabled it will start working automatically; recalculating recipients just before each mailing is sent.
 To stop recalculating recipients, simply disable the extension.

+## Help

+If you have any questions regarding this extension that are not answered in this README [or in the documentation], please check post a question on http://civicrm.stackexchange.com or contact info@thirdsectordesign.org.

 ## Credits

 This extension has been developed by [Michael McAndrew](https://twitter.com/michaelmcandrew) from [Third Sector Design](https://thirdsectordesign.org/) who you can [contact](https://thirdsectordesign.org/contact) for help, support and further development.